yiyuanzhong/gatekeeper/README.md

 In order to get the full power out of Gatekeeper, read the code and find all the TODOs.
 There're quite some now.
 This is the list of what is missing:

-1. The local service list, you see hardcoded app_81001 ~ app_81010 now.
+1. The local service list, you must manually operate the sqlite database now.
 2. The host keypair distributing system, a hardcoded keypair is used for anything now, meaning that all the hosts share the same public key, and the demo program holds the private key.